-As well as being the core document for all professionals working in the foundation years, the EYFS framework gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.
+As well as being the core document for professionals working in the foundation years, it gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.

 Children are developing all the time and their learning reflects this.
 The EYFS uses the term Learning and Development to describe seven areas of learning.
 These are all related to each other; however, they are divided into Prime and Specific Areas.

 Understanding the World

 Together with the 7 areas of learning the EYFS also looks at how the child engages with other people and the environment; these are called the Characteristics of Effective Learning;